SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

 ContainsExactly matcher
 -----------------------

-Verifies that the matcher group contains exactly the given values and nothing else in array to match, in order.
+Verifies that the matcher group contains exactly the given values and nothing else in passed in request to match, in the same order.
 This matcher is case-sensitive.

 Example